leftfield-geospatial/geedim/docs/api.rst

 Getting started
 ---------------

 This section gives a quick overview of the API.
-You can also take
+You can also take a look at the :ref:`tutorial <tutorial>`.

 Initialisation
 ^^^^^^^^^^^^^^